thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

 private: false
 mainImage: images/articles/headless-pt-1/landoContentaNuxt.png
 img-src: images/articles/headless-pt-1/landoContentaNuxt.png
-byline: Testing decoupled websites is completely possible!
+byline: Run end to end javascript tests on a decoupled frontend
 date: 2019-02-08
 ---

-Building on Geoff's posts about setting up Lando, Contenta, and Nuxt, and subsequently fetching resources, today we're going to take a look at ensuring this process works, and continues to work for the rest of the development project by writing some automated tests for the front end.
+Building on Geoff's posts about [setting up Lando, Contenta, and Nuxt](/blog/2019/01/25/lando-contenta-cms-nuxt-pt-1/), and subsequently [fetching resources](/blog/2019/02/01/lando-contenta-cms-nuxt-pt-2/), today we're going to take a look at ensuring this process works, and continues to work for the rest of the development project by writing some automated tests for the front end.
 Testing decoupled sites is a novel problem space, especially inside a CI environment.
 Standing up a full API backend on your CI server would be quite complex, especially when the backend of the site lives in a separate repository.
 ## The Strategy
 With a decoupled site, the front end is mostly going to be responsible for consuming API endpoints and transforming that data into the markup that matches your desired design.
 The typical pattern of acceptance testing with a tool like behat applies here.
 We want to run a headless browser that is pretending to be a user running the site in a browser.
-We'll use CodeceptJS to handle the actual testing, and a utility very similar to VCR for mocking the API responses for calls to our API backend called Talkback.
+We'll use [CodeceptJS](https://codecept.io/) to handle the actual testing, and a utility very similar to VCR for mocking the API responses for calls to our API backend called [Talkback](https://github.com/ijpiantanida/talkback/).
 Talkback boots up a proxy server that sits between our API backend and our frontend, intercepting all requests and storing them for later playback.
-When the site is bootstrapped on the CI server, talkback can play the responses that we recorded in development.
+When the site is bootstrapped on the CI server, talkback can playback the responses that we recorded in development.
 ## The Setup
 If you've been following along with the previous posts, you should have something like the following in your `.lando.yml`
 ```yaml
 name: mynuxt
 proxy: